-This accessibility statement applies to all of the platforms and vendors that Library Services subscribes to.
+This accessibility statement applies to all of the platforms and vendors that Library & Cultural Services subscribe to.

-These websites are run by external providers in conjunction with Library Services.
-We want as many people as possible to be able to use these website.
+These websites are run by external providers in conjunction with Library & Cultural Services.
+We want as many people as possible to be able to use these websites.
 For example, that means you should be able to: